platynowy/anki-manual-pl/filtered-decks.md

 you have 3 learning steps, a new card will return to its home deck upon three presses of "Good" or a single press of "Easy".

-The **custom steps** option allows you to override the home deck’s steps and provide your own steps instead.
+The **własne kroki** option allows you to override the home deck’s steps and provide your own steps instead.
 The provided steps apply to both cards being learnt, lapsed reviews, and reviews ahead of time.